michaelboyles/flamewars/README.md

 1. Log in to [AWS](https://aws.amazon.com) and navigate to CloudFormation.
 2. Select the stack you created as part of the installation and click 'Delete'.

+## Cost

+Most services are available on the AWS free tier, meaning that for any reasonable usage you won't pay anything for them.

+ - API Gateway
+ - DynamoDB - free tier (always free up to 25GB, 200M requests per month)
+ - Lambda - free tier (always free up to 1M invocations per month)
+ - S3 - few cents per GB, code uses less than 1MB.
+Free for the first year
+ - CloudFormation - free

+Although some of the services here are not on the free tier, AWS will waive charges below a certain value as it's not worth them collecting such small amounts.
+If your bill totals a few cents then you will pay nothing at all.

+It is always worth [setting billing alarms and budgets](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/checklistforunwantedcharges.html) to ensure you don't run into any nasty surprises.

 ## Alternatives